aayushakky/Aayushakky/README.md

 ## About Me 🚀

-- :man_student: I completed  MCA (Master of computer Applications) at Haldia Institute of technology.

-- ⚡ Fresher, am looking for a job ..
+- :man_student:  I am a Software Engineer with a FileNet admin specialization and Datacap I currently work at TurnPikeAnalyst as a Software Engineer...

 - 💻 I am passionate about Web development, and I enjoy learning new things.